rete/ArborPFA/README.txt

 You should have received a copy of the GNU General Public License along with ArborPFA.
 If not, see <http://www.gnu.org/licenses/>.

+Based on an original idea from H. Videau.
+First code version implemented by M. Ruan.
+Current implementation by R. Ete

 INSTALL:
 =========